cyberark/ark-sdk-python/docs/sdk/authenticators.md

 # Authenticators

-## Motivation
-An authenticator provides the abilities to authenticate to a cyberark resource based on authentication profiles, where an authentication profile contains the auth method to authenticate with, along with settings that are coupled to the authentication method
+An authenticator provides the ability to authenticate to a CyberArk Identity Security Platform (ISP) resource.
+The authentication is based on authentication profiles, where the authentication profile defines the authentication method and its associated settings.

-An example of creating an authenticator can be seen as follows:
+Here's an example of initialize an authenticator:

 ```python
 from ark_sdk_python.auth import ArkISPAuth